 Further Reading: Best Shower Trays Reviews

-#4 At this point, it is time to get the floor ready for the shower tray.
+#4 At this point, it is time to get the floor ready for the low profile shower tray.
 Take five parts building sand and one-part cement, mixing them together to create mortar.

 Then, apply a thin layer to the area where the tray will be installed before pressing the tray into the area to ensure it fits comfortably.
 Use the spirit level to then ensure that everything is even.
 Once you are happy with the results, leave the mortar to dry for 24 hours.